 Pandemic Positives: Leveraging Partnerships While Transitioning to Remote Legal Services

 It is no easy task for courts and legal service providers to make substantial changes to the way they serve their customers.
 One easy and effective way to mitigate these challenges is by creating partnerships with other organizations or internal departments.
-During this webinar, we will hear from Pyle and Yoder on how they worked with others both internally and externally to address challenges associated with reform, including enabling existing infrastructure to serve exponentially more customers as well as partnering with others to ensure the continuation of certain services.
+During this webinar, we heard from Pyle and Yoder on how they worked with others both internally and externally to address challenges associated with reform, including enabling existing infrastructure to serve exponentially more customers as well as partnering with others to ensure the continuation of certain services.

 Jonathan Pyle is the Contract Performance Officer at Philadelphia Legal Assistance (PLA), where he is responsible for compliance, reporting, and implementing new uses of technology to analyze, streamline, and expand service delivery.
 Before joining PLA, he practiced law in the areas of class action defense and government investigations, and served as vice-president of a management consulting company.